DyuthiVivek/Zense-Project/README.md

 - **Intelligent response system:** Reduce user involvement further by using AI to provide context-sensitive responses during meetings.

-- **Advanced Personalization:** Customizing how the bot engages in different types of meetings.
+- **Advanced Personalization:** Customizing voice to make it sound like you.

 - **Virtual Avatar:** Creating an personal video avatar of you that can automatically respond to simple questions in the meeting.